adityadeshpande03/VideoChat-AI/README.md

-# 🎥 VideoMate AI
+# 🎥 VideoChat AI

-🚀 **VideoMate AI** is an intelligent tool that extracts transcriptions from YouTube videos and returns relevant timestamps based on user queries.
+🚀 **VideoChat AI** is an intelligent tool that extracts transcriptions from YouTube videos and returns relevant timestamps based on user queries.
 It also provides a clickable YouTube link and a short summary to highlight key points.

 ## ✨ Features
 - 📌 **YouTube Video Transcription**: Extracts transcriptions along with timestamps.